-Before you even begin approaching financial advisers, it’s best to have a clear idea of your own financial goals and expectations, and the type of advice or products you need.
-The better informed you are about your potential options, the easier it will be to find an adviser who can help you achieve your goals.
+Before you even begin approaching financial advisors, it’s best to have a clear idea of your own financial goals and expectations, and the type of advice or products you need.
+The better informed you are about your potential options, the easier it will be to find an advisor who can help you achieve your goals.

 Check their accreditation.